 Shirley Mitrovich, Director

 Walks and Trails Acting Chair

 Gudrun Weinberg, Treasurer

 Barbara Bernhardt, Sunshine Chair

 Sue Lawson, Arts and Crafts Chair

-Advisers are eminent members of the community who act as mentors to the Board and keepers of the flame.
+Advisors are eminent members of the community who act as mentors to the Board and keepers of the flame.